-Few things relieves anxiety as effectively as exercise – and it can be something as simple as going for a brisk walk.
-It gives you chance to think about nothing, except for the next step you are taking.
-It gives you time to re-connect with nature.
+Few things relieve anxiety as effectively as exercise – and it can be something as simple as going for a brisk walk.
+It gives you the chance to think about nothing, except for the next step you are taking.
+It gives you time to reconnect with nature.
 It has a calming effect on us, and it helps to ground us.

 Another word for grounding is ”earthing”.
 Connect with all your senses while you are out there – what do you see around you, what sounds do you hear, what smells do you smell, and how does the air feel to your skin?

 Be kind to yourself

 Life is tough enough, and you do not have to beat yourself up too.
-Rather consider to make a list of things that you do do well.
+Instead, consider making a list of things that you do well.
 List the good attributes and talents you have; list the difficult situations you have coped with.
 Give yourself credit for that.
 Respect your own courage to find a way through fear.
 Tell yourself that fear doesn’t know your strength.

 Give yourself time to rest.
-Allow yourself to do something everyday that you love and enjoy.
+Allow yourself to do something every day that you love and enjoy.
 Eat healthily.
 Rest enough.

 ”Hope”- a powerful word that inspires millions of people

 ”Hope is the only thing stronger than fear.”
 Hope is the belief that things will work.
 Hope believes you will get through whatever you fear.
 Hope teams with faith and believes the impossible.
 Hope helps people to stay alive long enough to figure out a way to thrive.

 Isaiah 43: 1 says ”Don’fear, for I have redeemed you; I have called you by your name; you are Mine.

 God actually commands us not to fear or worry.
-The phrase ”do not fear” is actually used more than 80 times in the Bible, most likely because He knows the enemy uses fear to decrease our hope and limit our victories.
+The phrase ”do not fear” is even used more than 80 times in the Bible, most likely because He knows the enemy uses fear to decrease our hope and limit our victories.